Degree Type:

 On Campus

-Whether you’re hoping to master a new language or expand your knowledge of Spanish altogether, Methodist University’s Spanish program will prepare you of the language and literature of both Spain and Latin America along with the culture and civilizations of Spain and Latin America.
+Whether you are hoping to master a new language or expand your knowledge of Spanish altogether, Methodist University’s Spanish program will prepare you of the language and literature of both Spain and Latin America along with the culture and civilizations of Spain and Latin America.
 Students majoring in Spanish will take an exit exam on their last day of their senior year.

 Common Career Paths